 AIF Rulebook 2014

-The regulations distinguished between a category 1 fund which refers to a range of funds established within the EU and certain other jurisdictions and a category 2 investment fund in relation to which an authorized investor fund has confirmed to the Central Bank that the investment funds applies to all requirements applicable to retail investor funds.
+The regulations distinguished between a category 1 fund, which refers to a range of funds established within the EU and certain other jurisdictions, and a category 2 investment fund, in relation to which an authorized investor fund has confirmed to the Central Bank that the investment funds apply to all requirements applicable to retail investor funds.
 This includes both funds authorized in the EU as well as certain other jurisdictions.

-Retail AIFs and qualifying investors AIFs may be established as unit trust, designates investment companies, investment limited partners or common contractual funds.
+Retail AIFs and qualifying investors AIFs may be established as unit trusts, designated investment companies, investment limited partners or common contractual funds.
 The conditions in relation to the AIF rulebook supersede requirements in previous non-UCITS notices.
 The requirements must be read together with the relevant legislation.

 The retail AIF will not appoint a management company a partner or manager which would acqire voting rights which enable it to exercise significant influence over an issuing body (investee company).
 This does not apply to investments in other investment funds and does not apply to venture capital development capital or private equity retail investor funds provided the prospectus indicates the intention regarding the exercise of legal and management control over underlying investments.

-A retail investor AIF shall not grant a loan or act as guarantors on behalf of third parties.
-It shall not raise capital from the public throug the issue of debt security.
+A retail investor AIF shall not grant a loan or act as a guarantor on behalf of third parties.
+It shall not raise capital from the public through the issue of debt security.

-The retail AIF must specify the maximum annual fee charge by the management companies/general partners.
-It may not be approved without a majority of the votes casts at general meeting.
-Reasonable notice must be given to enable unit holders redeem before the increase is implemented.
+The retail AIF must specify the maximum annual fee charged by the management companies/general partners.
+It may not be approved without a majority of the votes cast at a general meeting.
+Reasonable notice must be given to enable unit holders to redeem before the increase is implemented.

-Retail AIFs must not invest more than 20 percent of its net assets in securities are not traded and are dealt in regulated market which is operated regularly and is recognized and open to the public.
-It may not invest more than 20 percent of its net assets in securities issued by the same institution.
+Retail AIFs must not invest more than 20 per cent of their net assets in securities that are not traded and are dealt with in a regulated market which is operated regularly and is recognized and open to the public.
+It may not invest more than 20 per cent of its net assets in securities issued by the same institution.

 Where the policy is to replicate an index, the limit may be increased to 35 percent in the case of a single issuer where it is justified by exceptional market conditions.
 Retail AIF may not hold 20 percent of any class of any security issued by any single issuer.
 This does not apply to investments in other open-ended investment funds.